-By default we've made it a point to keep the desktop simple and free of clutter.
-On the left side of the panel you'll find no more than the application menu and a few common application launchers.
-On the right side, a 24 hour clock sits between the system tray and a logout button.
-A workspace switcher is also present.
+By default we’ve made it a point to keep the desktop simple and free of clutter.
+On the left side of the panel you’ll find no more than the application menu and a few common application launchers.
+On the right side, a workspace switcher sits to the left of the system tray and volume control.
+A clock/calendar is also present.
 We provide no desktop icons by default, but Peppermint is designed to be customizable so you can easily add them to your own taste by right-clicking any menu item.

 In Peppermint we’ve put a lot of thought into the default application selection.
 We’re trying to bring the maximum amount of functionality and ease of use together with our goal of a fast and light operating system by opting to use web applications in many places where locally installed alternatives would traditionally be used.
 For applications where there is no suitable web based alternative, we aim for a nice balance of features, simplicity, and speed.